88vikram/pyebm/README.md

 Named Tuple with any or all of the following fields:

 *   MixtureModel - Choose the mixture model algorithm (Options: 'vv1'[2],'vv2'(default)[4], 'ay'[3])
-[Warning - using Option ay in Mixture Model.
-The GMM optimization is sub-optimal as compared to the MATLAB implementation of the same algorithm.
-Would be happy to incorporate any fixes to this problem.]
 *   Bootstrap - Number of iterations in the bootstrapping [default - Turned Off].
 *   PatientStaging - Choose the patient staging algorithm, with a two element list consisting of ['exp'/'ml','p'/'l'].
 The first element in the list chooses 'ml' for most likely stage[1,2,3] or 'exp' for expected stage[4].
 The second element in the list chooses 'l' for likelihood[1,2,3] or 'p' for posterior probability[4].
 *   (Only in EBM.Control) NStartpoints, Niterations and N_MCMC are algorithm specific parameters for EBM method.